Relatively-periodic solutions of planetary systems with satellites and systems with slow and fast variables: The averaging method for a class of systems with slow and fast variables

-{\it Stage two} of the proof of theorems \ref {th1'}--\ref {th:nondeg} is based on generalizing the ``method of generating function'' (which was initially \cite {1,9,16,29,KN} introduced for Hamiltonian systems) to the case of an $\varepsilon$-Hamiltonian (``perturbed'') system that is $C^2$-close to a 0-Hamiltonian (``unperturbed'') system.
-It studies $T$-periodic trajectories of the perturbed system in a neighbourhood of a ``nondegenerate'' compact submanifold $\Lambda$ formed by the phase trajectories of $T$-periodic solutions of the unperturbed system.
-At first, one proves that the intersections points of $T$-periodic trajectories of the perturbed system with the ``transversal surface'' $\Sigma$ (see the formulation of theorem \ref {th1'}) coincide with critical points of the function $\Psi|_{\Sigma\cap\widetilde\Lambda}$.
-At second, one studies the linearization of the ``succession map'' for these solutions.
-Here $\Psi$ is the generating function of the perturbed succession map (see definition \ref {def:gen:func}), and $\widetilde\Lambda$ is a submanifold that is $C^1$-close to the submanifold $\Lambda$.
-One proves the fact from above similarly to the case when both systems (the unperturbed and the perturbed ones) are Hamiltonian \cite {9,29}.
-In more detail, one constructs the submanifold $\widetilde\Lambda$ in the same way (since the construction does not use that the systems are Hamiltonian).
-Further, one proves that the submanifold $\Lambda$ is nondegenerate and that critical points of the function $\Psi|_{\Sigma\cap\widetilde\Lambda}$ coincide with critical points of the perturbed ``succession map'' via the results of the first stage.
+{\it Stage two} of the proof of Theorems \ref {th1'} and \ref {th:stab} is based on generalizing the ``method of generating function'' (which was initially \cite {1,9,16,29,KN} introduced for Hamiltonian systems) to the case of an $\varepsilon$-Hamiltonian (``perturbed'') system that is $C^2$-close to a 0-Hamiltonian (``unperturbed'') system.
+In this method, one studies $T$-periodic trajectories of the perturbed system in a neighbourhood of a ``nondegenerate'' compact submanifold $\Lambda$ formed by the phase trajectories of $(T,\alpha)$-periodic solutions of the unperturbed system.
+Namely, one proves that the intersections points of $(T,\alpha)$-periodic trajectories of the perturbed system with the ``cross section'' $\Sigma$ (see the formulation of theorem \ref {th1'}) coincide with critical points of the function $\Psi|_{\Sigma\cap\widetilde\Lambda}$.
+Since this function is defined on a $N-2$-dimensional torus $\Sigma\cap\widetilde\Lambda$, the number of its critical points is at least $N-1$, morever it is at least $2^{N-2}$ when counting with multiplicities \cite {35}.
+This gives us the required estimate (formulated in Theorem \ref {th1'}) for the number of $(T,\alpha)$-periodic trajectories of the perturbed system.
+Here $\Psi$ is the generating function (cf.\ Definition \ref {def:gen:func} below) of the perturbed succession map $\widetilde A=g_{\widetilde H,\widetilde H_1+\somega^2\widetilde \Phi}^{T} g_{\widetilde I,I_1}^{-\alpha}:M\to M$, moreover $\widetilde\Lambda\subset M$ is a submanifold that is $C^1$-close to the submanifold $\Lambda$.
+A proof of Theorem \ref {th:stab} on orbital stability in linear approximation is based on some properties (and their ``preservation'' under perturbations) of the linarization of the unperturbed ``succession map'' $A$ at points of the torus $\Lambda$ (cf.\ \cite[\S3.3.2]{kudr:diss} for details).